WaterAid is joining forces with the Hygiene and Behaviour Change Coalition, supported by UK Aid and Unilever, to transform lives through hygiene.

-As part of our response to the COVID-19 pandemic, we increased our work in Ethiopia, Ghana, Nepal, Pakistan, Tanzania and Zambia as members of the Hygiene and Behaviour Change Coalition (HBCC) – a taskforce of 21 charities, an academic partner and two UN organisations, funded by UK Aid and supported by Unilever.
+As part of our response to the COVID-19 pandemic, we have increased our work in Ethiopia, Ghana, Nepal, Pakistan, Tanzania and Zambia as members of the Hygiene and Behaviour Change Coalition (HBCC).
+The coalition is a taskforce of 21 charities, two UN organisations, and one academic partner.
+It is funded by UK Aid and supported by Unilever.

-The HBCC has reached 1 billion people globally to help curb the spread of COVID-19 among the world’s most vulnerable populations in low- and middle-income countries through promotion of handwashing and good hygiene.
+The HBCC has reached 1 billion people globally to help curb the spread of COVID-19 among the world’s most vulnerable populations in low- and middle-income countries through the promotion of hand washing and good hygiene.
 It is underpinned by a £100 million contribution – £50m in funding and £50m of vital hygiene goods.

 Good hygiene saves lives

-Without clean water and soap, it is impossible for the world’s poorest people to stay safe from diseases such as COVID-19 and protect against future pandemics.
+Without clean water and soap, it is impossible for the world’s poorest people to stay safe from diseases, such as COVID-19, and protect themselves against future pandemics.
 These essentials are also vital in tackling the inequalities that keep communities locked in poverty.
 Health, education and livelihoods all suffer when these basic human rights are not fulfilled.

 Working towards a sustainable future

-Investing in hygiene is not only essential to ending the COVID-19 pandemic, but also represents good value for money, saving huge sums in health costs associated with poor hygiene.
+Investing in hygiene is not only essential to ending the COVID-19 pandemic, but also represents good value for money – it saves huge sums in health costs associated with poor hygiene.
 In many countries, however, hygiene remains undervalued and underfunded.

 As part of our global hygiene behaviour change approach, our teams have been working alongside governments to make sure our work supports and extends their national programmes, contributing to a sustainable and equitable future for everyone, everywhere.